sailfish009/mydl_C/docs/tutorials/configs.md

 print(cfg.dump())  # print formatted configs
 ```

-To see a list of available configs in detectron2, see [Config References](../modules/config.html#config-references)
+To see a list of available configs in mydl, see [Config References](../modules/config.html#config-references)

 ### Best Practice with Configs